-¥9 million
+¥679 million

-¥200 million
+¥112 million

-¥62,067 million
+¥96,990 million

-¥1,175,171 million
+¥1,085,126 million

-- 10. Reserve for outstanding claims for reinsured part defined in Article 71, Paragraph 1 of the Ordinance for Enforcement of the Insurance Business Act, which is referred to in Article 73, Paragraph 3 of the said Ordinance was ¥690 million.
-In addition, policy reserves for reinsured part defined in Article 71, Paragraph 1 of the said Ordinance was ¥880 million. - 11.
-Policy reserves, excluding contingency reserve, related to the reinsurance contracts with the Japan Postal Service Organization, are provided at amounts calculated based on the statement of calculation procedures for the insurance subsidiary's insurance premiums and policy reserves.
+- 10. Reserve for outstanding claims for reinsured part defined in Article 71, Paragraph 1 of the Ordinance for Enforcement of the Insurance Business Act, which is referred to in Article 73, Paragraph 3 of the said Ordinance was ¥357 million.
+In addition, policy reserves for reinsured part defined in Article 71, Paragraph 1 of the said Ordinance was ¥1,187,171 million. - 11.
+Policy reserves, excluding contingency reserve but including ceded reinsurance policy reserve, related to the reinsurance contracts with the Japan Postal Service Organization, are provided at amounts calculated based on the statement of calculation procedures for the insurance subsidiary's insurance premiums and policy reserves.
 Such amount is set not to fall below the amount calculated based on the statement of calculation procedures for the Postal Life Insurance policy reserves in accordance with the Act on the Organization for Postal Savings, Postal Life Insurance and Post Office Network (Act No. 101 of 2005).
-Accordingly, policy reserves (excluding contingency reserve) of \(\frac{2}{2}7,370,400\) million was provided.
+Accordingly, policy reserves (excluding contingency reserve but including ceded reinsurance policy reserve) of ¥24,576,340 million was provided.

-In addition, contingency reserve of \(\xi\)1,260,220 million and reserve for price fluctuations of \(\xi\)711,298 million were provided for this category of reinsurance.
+In addition, contingency reserve of \(\frac{\pma}{9}\)15,558 million and reserve for price fluctuations of \(\frac{\pma}{5}\)81,452 million were provided for this category of reinsurance.